-Though Amazon is a trusted source for book buying, I know a lot of authors would like to keep a larger percentage of their sales and sell off of their website.
+Though Amazon is a trusted source for book buying, I know a lot of authors would like to keep a larger percentage of their sales and sell through their websites.
 So let’s look at ways to do that.

 It All Starts with Your Website